Summer Academic Enrichment Programs

 Attending a summer enrichment program also gives students a taste of the college-preparatory approach to education, which mirrors the experience of attending college—from living in dorms to selecting one's own courses and budgeting study and social time.
 Not only does this help develop the strengths that come with being a strong student, it also makes the transition from high school to college much easier by preparing students for the challenges of post-secondary education.
 These programs offer a wide array of courses (ranging from very broad in scope to very specific in focus) that may expose students to new subjects and open doors to future majors and fields of study.

 Since 2010, the Reach High Scholars Program has sent at least a dozen RHS students each year to competitive two to five-week boarding programs with very positive results and feedback.
 In particular, Phillips Exeter Academy, St. Paul’s School, Brown University, and Dartmouth College have all made significant commitments to support our efforts.
 Almost all RHS students have attended such programs with substantial financial aid, only a small portion of which has come from Raymond-related sources.
-In addition, about 200 Raymond middle schoolers and freshmen have participated in Raymond Roundtables.
+In addition, over 250 Raymond middle schoolers and freshmen have participated in Raymond Roundtables.